Chitosan – A Multifaceted Aid In Winemaking

 Chitosan For Winemaking Processing

-Chitin is the most abundant polysaccharide in nature after cellulose, and the main component of cell walls of fungi and plants, insect skeleton, and crustacean shells.
-Although chitosan is insoluble in wine (or water), only chitosan and chitin-glucan of fungal origin (from Aspergillus niger) is permitted in winemaking to prevent any potential allergic reaction caused by contaminants from processing crustacean material.
-Chitosan and chitin-glucan are approved processing aids in winemaking (OIV and FSANZ) and have been certified for use in organic winemaking (ACO).
+After cellulose, chitin is the most prevalent polysaccharide in nature, and it is the principal component of fungus and plant cell walls, insect skeletons, and crustacean shells.
+Despite the fact that chitosan is insoluble in wine (or water), only fungal chitosan and chitin-glucan (from Aspergillus niger) are allowed in winemaking to avoid any allergic reactions induced by impurities from processing crustacean material.
+Chitosan and chitin-glucan are winemaking processing aids that have been approved for use in winemaking, (OIV and FSANZ) and have been certified for use in organic winemaking (ACO).

-Fungal chitosan can be used for multiple winemaking purposes, as summarised in Table 1, from the treatment of excess copper contents and iron precipitates, responsible of undesirable deposits and/or hazes, to the inhibition of detrimental microbial developments, such as Brettanomyces/Dekkera spp., responsible of producing volatile phenols with unpleasant medicinal and horsey off-odours.
-In this article we discuss the various chitosan and chitin-glucan products and their use during winemaking.
+As shown in Table 1, fungal chitosan can be used for multiple winemaking purposes, ranging from the treatment of excess copper contents and iron precipitates, which cause undesirable deposits and/or hazes, to the inhibition of harmful microbial developments, such as Brettanomyces/Dekkera spp., which produce volatile phenols with unpleasant medicinal and horsey off-odours.
+The numerous chitosan and chitin-glucan products, as well as their use in winemaking, are discussed in this article.

 |Type of use||Winemaking Target|